Stay up to date

 With businesses utilising more cloud services to run their day-to-day operation, denial of services attack risk has become a severe security threat to the overall cloud computing environment.

-A successful DoS (Denial of Service) or DDoS (Distributed Denial of Services) attack can fail various cloud services and resources, disrupting the cloud availability, performance, and service level agreement between the cloud storage provider or service provider its customer.
+A successful DoS (Denial of Service) or DDoS (Distributed Denial of Services) attack can fail various cloud services and resources, resulting in disrupting the cloud availability, performance, and service level agreement between the cloud service provider and its customer.

 When cloud computing became handy, the hassle of storing data, files and later sharing them with individuals or groups became more accessible and convenient.
 But with the same, it introduced the confidentiality and integrity risks on cloud computing.